JemimaSiddiqui/Code-Quiz-by-Jemima-Siddiqui/README.md

 Homework Assignment for Week 4 by Jemima Siddiqui.

-# 03 About the Project - Code Quiz
+# 04 About the Project - Code Quiz

 The Code Quiz project consists of a quiz which has a series of questions for the user to answer.
 The user is first presented with a start/homepage, in which they can click the "Start" button to start the quiz.
 Once they click on this button, a timer starts and they are presented with a series of questions (one question per page) which they can answer using multiple choice answers.
 They can also navigate to previous and next pages on the quiz.
-Once they submit the quiz, they are required to enter their name into an input box to see their final score.
+Once they submit the quiz, they are required to enter their initials into an input box to see their final score.
 They can then clear their score, or navigate back to the start/homepage to redo the quiz.

 ![Code quiz application.](./assets/images/start-page.png)